Honors & Awards

 Jordan was a two-way standout at Westside High School, excelling as a fullback and linebacker for Coach Brett Froendt.
 As a senior, Jordan had 78 tackles, including 54 solo stops, and added four sacks and two fumble recoveries.
 He also ran 16 times for 63 yards and two touchdowns.
 Jordan was a second-team All-Nebraska and second-team Super State choice as a linebacker.
 He also earned first-team Class A all-state honors from the Lincoln Journal Star and first-team All-Metro accolades from the Omaha World-Herald.
 Jordan also drew interest from North Dakota State, South Dakota, Augustana and Wayne State.

 The son of Biz and Kristina Jordan, Harrison was born on Dec.
 17, 1994.
-Jordan is majoring in business administration/pre-medicine, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first four semesters.
+Jordan is majoring in business administration/pre-medicine, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first five semesters.
 He has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline and team hospital visits.
-His outreach work earned Jordan a spot on the 2015 Brook Berringer and Tom Osborne Citizenship Teams.
+His outreach work earned Jordan spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2015 and 2016.

 Jordan's Career Stats